maxint-rd/MmlMusicPWM/README.md

 This library is an extension to the [MmlMusic base library](https://github.com/maxint-rd/MmlMusic).
 It is implemented as a child class of the device independant MmlMusic class.
 That class requires additional code via either a callback function or the implementation of a child class to implement the actual production of sound.

 ### Support for different MCUs
 This library supports playing MML music on different MCUs such as ESP8266, ATmega 328, 168 and ATtiny85.
 Depending on the MCU, it uses different timers and interrupts to produce the sound and to schedule playback of notes and silences.
 The music will keep on playing using a timer interrupt.
 On the ESP8266 the Ticker library is used.
-For ATmega 328/168 a Timer2 interrupt is used and an replacement method for tone() is provided.
+For ATmega 328/168 a Timer2 interrupt is used and a replacement method for tone() is provided.
 On the ATtiny85 resources are limited.
-There Timer1 interrupt is used, which impacts regular PWM output.<br>
+There a Timer1 interrupt is used, which impacts regular PWM output.<br>
 BTW: The [MmlMusic Tone](https://github.com/maxint-rd/MmlMusic/tree/master/examples/MmlMusicTone) example shows how to play notes without using a timer interrupt.

 ### Installation/Usage